-- Size of subsidiaries which undertake core business must be 99.99% of size of the listed company.
-The Company complies with such notification which specified that it must not less than 25% of size of the listed company. - Ratio of total size of all companies which undertakes core business when compared with size of the listed company must be 99.99% of the size of the listed company.
+- Size of subsidiaries which undertake core business must be 99.98% of size of the listed company.
+The Company complies with such notification which specified that it must not less than 25% of size of the listed company. - 2.
+Ratio of total size of all companies which undertakes core business when compared with size of the listed company must be 99.98% of the size of the listed company.
 Such notification specified that it must not less than 75% of size of the listed company.

 However, such main company has different sizes.
-When considering from significance of business, there are 4 subsidiaries which its revenue represent over 10% of Group revenue are Samart Telcoms Pcl., Samart Digital Pcl., Cambodia Air Traffic Services Co.,Ltd. and Teda Co., Ltd. However, Samart Aviation Solutions Pcl., the Listed Subsidiaries.
-The Company has disclosed the additional information of such companies.
-More details on nature of business, shareholding proportion and income structure of such companies are in topic of "Shareholding of Samart Corporation Pcl. in Subsidiaries" in page 064, "Business Structure" in page 062 and "Revenue Structure" in page 041, respectively.
+When considering from significance of business, there are 4 subsidiaries which its revenue represent over 10% of Group revenue are Samart Telcoms Pcl., Cambodia Air Traffic Services Co., Ltd., Teda Co., Ltd. and Samart Communication Services Co., Ltd. However, Samart Aviation Solutions Pcl. and Samart Digital Pcl. are the Listed Subsidiaries, then, The Company has disclosed the additional information of such companies.
+More details on nature of business, shareholding proportion and income structure of such companies are in topic of "Shareholding of Samart Corporation Pcl. in Subsidiaries" in page 064, "Business Structure" in page 062 and "Revenue Structure" in page 040, respectively.